mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Simultaneous_Slash_Start_Meeting_Command.md

 **Step 1**

-1. Connect your Zoom account to Mattermost.
+1. Connect your `Zoom` account to Mattermost.
-2. In a channel, run the slash command `/zoom start`.
+2. In any channel or DM/GM, run the slash command `/zoom start`.
-3. End the meeting within 30 seconds.
+3. End the meeting within 30 seconds by clicking `End Meeting for All` in `Zoom`.
-4. Run `/zoom start` again in the same channel.
+4. In the same channel or DM/GM where the `/zoom start` command was first run, run `/zoom start` again.

 **Expected**

-The user should not see the Zoom Bot confirmation message.
-A new Zoom meeting should start directly.
+A new `Zoom` meeting should start directly.

 **Step 2**

-1. Connect your Zoom account to Mattermost.
+1. Connect your `Zoom` account to Mattermost.
-2. In a channel, run the slash command `/zoom start`.
+2. In any channel or DM/GM, run the slash command `/zoom start`.
-3. Keep the meeting running for more than 30 seconds, then end it.
+3. Keep the meeting running for more than 30 seconds, then end it by clicking `End Meeting for All` in `Zoom`.
-4. Run `/zoom start` again in the same channel.
+4. In the same channel or DM/GM where the `/zoom start` command was first run, run `/zoom start` again.

 **Expected**

-The user should not see the Zoom Bot confirmation message.
-A new Zoom meeting should start directly.
+A new `Zoom` meeting should start directly.

 **Step 3**

-1. Connect your Zoom account to Mattermost.
+1. Connect your `Zoom` account to Mattermost.
-2. In a channel, run the slash command `/zoom start`.
+2. In any channel or DM/GM, run the slash command `/zoom start`.
 3. Join the meeting.
-4. Without ending the meeting, run `/zoom start` again in the same channel.
+4. Without ending the meeting, run `/zoom start` again in the same channel or DM/GM where the `/zoom start` command was first run.

 **Expected**

-The user should see the Zoom Bot confirmation message with options to create a new meeting or join the existing one.
+The user should see the `Zoom` Bot message with two buttons `Create New Meeting` and `Join Existing Meeting`.

 **Step 4**

-1. Connect your Zoom account to Mattermost.
+1. Connect your `Zoom` account to Mattermost.
-2. In a channel, run the slash command `/zoom start`.
+2. In any channel or DM/GM, run the slash command `/zoom start`.
 3. Join the meeting.
-4. Without ending the meeting, run `/zoom start` again in the same channel.
+4. Without ending the meeting, run `/zoom start` again in the same channel or DM/GM where the `/zoom start` command was first run.
-5. Click on the `join existing meeting`.
+5. In the `Zoom` Bot message, click `Join Existing Meeting`.

 **Expected**

-The user should get added to the existing zoom meeting.
+The user should be added to the existing `Zoom` meeting.

 **Step 5**

-1. Connect your Zoom account to Mattermost.
+1. Connect your `Zoom` account to Mattermost.
-2. In a channel, run the slash command `/zoom start`.
+2. In any channel or DM/GM, run the slash command `/zoom start`.
 3. Join the meeting.
-4. Without ending the meeting, run `/zoom start` again in the same channel.
+4. Without ending the meeting, run `/zoom start` again in the same channel or DM/GM where the `/zoom start` command was first run.
-5. Click on the `create new meeting`.
+5. In the `Zoom` Bot message, click `Create New Meeting`.

 **Expected**

-The user should be joined to the new zoom meeting.
+The user should be added to a new `Zoom` meeting.